Home — Modular ADU vs. Block-Built

 A Balanced Approach: Traditional Craft Meets Modern Innovation

-While prefabrication may promise efficiency, many Florida homeowners discover that stick-built tiny homes offer both flexibility and superior integration with their property.
-Still, there are lessons from factory-style building that can make the stick-built process more predictable and efficient.
+While prefabrication may promise efficiency, many Florida homeowners discover that block-built tiny homes offer both structural strength and superior integration with their property.
+Still, there are lessons from factory-style building that can make the block-built process more predictable and efficient.

-Our recommended approach combines the strengths of traditional on-site, wood-framed construction, treating every stage of the project systematically, using defined processes, reliable workflows, and technology-driven project management.
+Our recommended approach combines the strengths of traditional on-site masonry construction with systematic planning, defined processes, reliable workflows, and technology-driven project management.
 Even when a project requires customized adjustments, the way tasks are handled remains consistent, ensuring reliability and quality.

 By blending trusted building methods with modern tools and planning, homeowners get the highest levels of customization while also benefiting from consistency, scalability, and smooth project execution.
 In Florida, this approach is especially valuable, as it ensures ADUs are not only flexible in design but also resilient enough to meet local building standards and withstand the state’s challenging climate.